 8. The Technology of Calculation of the Downward Non-indexed Information Pyramid.

 It calculates the parameters of the allowed limits of the operation modes of all objects that work together as parts of a complex object.

 9. Technology for calculating depreciation of conditionally constant environmental impacts.

-Transfer of total values of conditionally constant impacts on energy generated in each equipped device.
+Transfer of total values of conditionally constant environmental impacts onto production in each equipped device.

 10. The Technology of Implementation the Control Action.

-It synchronizes to a real time the speed of movement of the executive bodies of the automatic controllers of all one-dimensional facilities that make up the multidimensional facility.
+It synchronizes to a current moment in time the speed of movement of the executive bodies of the automatic controllers of all one-dimensional facilities that make up the multidimensional facility.